Birdwatching and Photography of Australian Birds.

 “What Birds Teach Us” my current book release, can now be also purchased here online through PayPal or from many other private book stores click on this link to see the list Where My Book Is Sold.
 It is now available at seven major NSW National Parks (Environment & Heritage Shops).
 Ask your nearest one if they have it in stock, if they don’t have it in stock, ask them to get it in.
-Broome Bird Observatory also sells my book.
+Broome Bird Observatory, Echo Point Visitor Centre, Koorong Books and O’Relly’s Rainforest Retreat Gift Shop also sells my book, as do several private book shops throughout NSW.
 You can also purchase your copy here from the side-bar.
-This is a great gift idea, read the reviews on my Birdbook page.
+This is a great gift idea especially as Christmas draws near, a gift that will continue to keep on giving.
+Read the reviews on my Birdbook page.